Our All-Star Speaker Lineup for AI x Journalism House

-Join us at SXSW for a deep dive into how artificial intelligence is changing how we create and distribute news and information.
+Join us for a deep dive into how artificial intelligence is changing how we create and distribute news and information.

-Back again in 2025 - the AI x Journalism House at SXSW brought to you by Hacks/Hackers in partnership with the Online News Association and supported by the MacArthur Foundation.
-Join us for two days of workshops, speakers and networking alongside the SXSW conference to dive deeper into how artificial intelligence is changing how we create and distribute news and information.
+Back again to Austin in 2025 - the AI x Journalism House brought to you by Hacks/Hackers in partnership with the Online News Association and supported by the MacArthur Foundation.
+Join us for two days of workshops, speakers and networking to dive deeper into how artificial intelligence is changing how we create and distribute news and information.

 When: Monday March 10 & Tuesday March 11